sergio11/fitflextv_android/README.md

   <img src="doc/picture_64.png" />
 </p>

-If you're looking to add a new dimension to your experience, you can **create up to four profiles**.
-Each profile can be customized with its own alias and avatar, making it easy for family members or multiple users to have their distinct space within the app.
-Whether it's a new workout buddy or a personalized setup for different family members, adding new profiles is simple and straightforward.
+Users can create up to four profiles, each with a unique alias and avatar, perfect for family members or multiple users.
+This feature gave me the chance to explore user data management and personalization in an app.

 <p align="center">
   <img src="doc/picture_34.png" />